 Writing for Business Insider UK in August 2017, Oscar Williams-Grut notes that the only Brits who are increasing their spending are those who are doing so online.
 As a nation, we spend more online than anyone else in the world, the equivalent to £4,611 per person per year.
 Furthermore, statistics from the ONS for 2017 show that online shopping in the UK increased by 15% year-on-year.
 So, how are shoppers to be encouraged out of their growing malaise and desire for spending from the comfort of their own home?

 One option is to adopt the concession model that has been successfully used by department stores and luxury brands for decades.
 By balancing the prestige of mutual association with individual distinguished brand identification, retailers can take advantage of their partners’ attributes and popularity.
-The subsequent increased footfall to the businesses will then potentially attract more customers to all parties involved.
+The subsequently increased footfall to the businesses will then potentially attract more customers to all parties involved.
 By implementing this established retail structure, shopping becomes a more dynamic and convenient experience, which appeals to a different mind set in people.
-When skillfully executed, these shops-in-a-shop are no longer viewed as such but more as a leisure destination, the perfect positioning when competing in a tech-centric marketplace.
+When skillfully executed by refurbishment contractors, these shops-in-a-shop are no longer viewed as such but more as a leisure destination, the perfect positioning when competing in a tech-centric marketplace.

 Then, there are the financial benefits to consider.
 In sharing shop space, businesses also share overheads, substantially reducing costs and increasing profit margins.
 Linking with the right partner can also boost sales, whilst simultaneously enhancing brand identity.
 This is illustrated by Tesco’s affiliation with Harris + Hoole.
 The small chain of artisan coffee shops is located in the larger Tesco stores in London and the South East.
 This has both expanded the customer base for the coffee house and reinforced Tesco’s aspirations to be seen as more than a middle range supermarket.
 Such was the success of this pairing that Harris + Hoole was acquired by Caffe Nero in 2016.